-Halacha generally permits ejaculation of semen only in the context of vaginal intercourse (or occasionally with anal intercourse, according to some opinions).
+Halacha generally permits purposeful ejaculation of semen only in the context of vaginal intercourse (or occasionally with anal intercourse, according to some opinions).
 Otherwise, ejaculation may violate the prohibition of hotza’at zera levatalah, wasting of seed.

 2) Male masturbation is generally prohibited.

-4) In cases of sexual disorders, a couple should consult a halachic authority about how to observe this halacha in light of their specific situation.
+4) In cases of sexual pain disorders, a couple should consult a halachic authority about how to observe this halacha in light of their specific situation.

 5) Many halachic authorities permit semen collection for fertility evaluation or procedures.